deanmalmgren/flo/README.md

 ```

 **`--notify`.** For long-running workflows, it is convenient to be
 alerted when the entire workflow completes.
-The `--notify` option makes
+The `--notify` option
-it possible to have logs sent to an email address specified on the
+makes it possible to have the last 100 lines of the
+`.workflow/workflow.log` sent to an email address specified on the
 command line.

 ```bash